Mission, Principles, Commitments

-Ongoing Commitment for Striving for Inclusionary Models in Our Education and Community for 2018-2019 School Year
+Ongoing Commitments for Striving for Inclusionary Models in Our Education and Community

-Moving forward, PSA will establish a formal Leadership Team comprised of Rhea Wolf, JP Hawthorne and a newly created position of Student Body Representative who will be an active member of the PSA Leadership Team and will represent Alumni and current students in all aspects of PSA student life.
+PSA has a formal Leadership Team comprised of Rhea Wolf, JP Hawthorne and two yearly revolving positions of Student Body Representative.
+These current students represent both Alumni and current students in all aspects of PSA student life.

-In addition to these roles, PSA will be searching for an Advisory Board to hold PSA true to its mission and guiding principles in all facets of the school.
+PSA has an Advisory Board to hold the school true to its mission and guiding principles in all facets of the school.
+STILL IN DEVELOPMENT

-PSA will also be pursuing ongoing business coaching from LGBTQAI+ counselors who will keep PSA to our mission of inclusivity while mentoring PSA on building a sustainable economic and community model.
+PSA engages in ongoing business coaching from LGBTQAI+ counselors, keeping PSA to our mission and commitments while mentoring the school on building a sustainable economic and community model for the future.

 Ongoing Professional Development

-PSA Leadership Team and teachers coded as “Full Time” will be required to participate in three quarterly professional development activities.
+The PSA Leadership Team and teachers coded as “Full Time” will be required to participate in three quarterly professional development activities.
 Once a year, we take a workshop with Resolution NW in topics of anti-oppression, which will include trainings in Conflict Management, Equity Informed Conflict Resolution, Artful Facilitation, Institutional Equity, Interrupting Racism, Restorative Justice, and more.
 The other two quarters might include less expensive trainings with Resolutions NW, online classes, book/discussion groups, workbooks, lectures or other materials.

-Typically, PSA hosts speakers in our Programs, Quarterly Term Schedule, or Annual Conference who are not “Full Time” teachers, meaning they may teach 1-2 times a year, or may be an astrologer passing through town who does a single class at PSA.
-PSA Leadership Team will act as ‘gentle gatekeepers’, meaning that appropriate resources, communication of PSA mission, values, guiding principles, classroom guidelines, and process for approaching conflict will be given to each speaker.
+Typically, PSA hosts speakers in our Programs, Quarterly Term Schedule, or Annual Conference who are not coded as “Full Time” teachers, meaning they may teach 1-2 times a year, or may be an astrologer passing through town who does a single class at PSA.
+PSA Leadership Team will act as ‘gentle gatekeepers’, meaning that appropriate resources, communication of PSA mission, guiding principles, commitments, classroom guidelines, and process for approaching conflict will be given to each speaker prior to their class.

-Moving forward, PSA will appoint a student liaison for all advanced Year-Long Programs, who will act as an additional set of eyes and ears for bringing concerns to PSA Leadership.
+PSA appoints a student liaison for all Year-Long Programs, who act as an additional set of eyes and ears for bringing concerns to PSA Leadership.

-We will invest in a proper online student portal to increase program satisfaction and encourage completion.
+PSA invests in an online student portal to increase program satisfaction and encourage completion.